Mascerade/supervised-product-matching/README.md

 ### For Old Models using FastText Embeddings (Versions <0.2.0)
 * Download and unzip the [fastText model](https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M-subword.zip) and put the `.bin` file into the `models` directory
-   * <b>This is only if you want to use the old models</b>
+   * <b>This is only if you want to use the old models.</b>
-   * Also must un-comment the loading of the fastText model in `src/common.py`
+   * Also must un-comment the loading of the fastText model in `src/common.py`.

 #### fastText Embeddings (OLD METHOD)
 * I have just been experimenting with the fastText word embedding matrix
    * I got the largest one they had (600 billion tokens) and it works with n-grams so even if a word is not explicitly in the word embedding, it will stil find a similar word to it and get a word embedding based on that.

 #### LSTM + fastText Model (OLD METHOD)
-* There are many variations of this model that I use.
-The architectures can be found in  `src/model_architectures`
+* There are many variations of this model that I used.
+The architectures can be found in  `src/model_architectures`.

 ## Notes About The Network